cooledge/nn/ttt/README.md

 ```

 The result was the neural net learned from its mistakes and every game became a tie.
 The Code is [here] (https://github.com/cooledge/nn/blob/master/ttt/ttt.py)

+## Incremental mode

+I added a new flag --incremental which when combined with --retrain will start the neural net from a random state and then only with incremental updates will train
+the neural net to all ties.
+So no training data needs be generated other than just playing the games.